lightenna/thinkope/docs/project/tasks/40-closed.md

         + but that's not the end of the world
         + can script it
     + project management docs don't have to span
-        + can live only in thinkope-main not thinkope-website
+        + can live only in thinkhope-main not thinkhope-website
         + means the website starts to focus more on the usage
             + whereas the tech evolution of the project in main
-        + can manage them with thinkope app
+        + can manage them with thinkhope app
 + single repo with remote theme
     + use remote theme
 [remote themes in github pages](https://github.blog/2017-11-29-use-any-theme-with-github-pages/)